TingChiehLin/Broccoli-Co-App/README.md

 1. Custom Hook - Repetition of different states is an issue.
 I should learn how to make a custom-hook for a variety of input

-2. Cypress - End to End testing is important and make sure UX is running fine
+2. Cypress - End to End testing is important and make sure UX is running fine.
+Ex" users log in